 - Blocks off the other few outlets that are connected on the same circuit and are not being used.

 - Installs Plugzio 20A on the outlets that will be used for electric mobility charging.

-20A Plugzio charger is more than enough in terms of speed for an average driver, you can read more here.
+20A Plugzio charger is more than enough in terms of speed of charge for an average driver, you can read more here.

 15A receptacle or outlet, which is the most common type of an outlet, is shaped like this:

 20A outlet is shaped a little differently.
 You may find a outlet like this in your kitchen.